ShakeelRaja/DataCamp_track_proposal/SampleExercise.md

 # Sample Exercise
 (From section 3.3 in the Course outline)

+**Note:** *Sample exercise is slightly longer than outlined in the task brief.
+The exercise contains 5 bulleted instructions (instead of 4), covering 3 learning objectives (instead of 1 or 2) from section 3.3 in the course outline.
+This was decided to allow practicing the standard 5-step PCA process as highlighted in PCA literature using a single exercise.
+If required, this exercise can be borken down into two separate exercises.*

 ### Introduction:
 Previously, we applied the preprocessing and data preparation routines for getting our 3 dimensional toy dataset (`samples`) ready for PCA.
 After Calculating the mean vector `mean_vector` and covariance matrix `cov_matrix` in the previous exercise, we are now ready for perform PCA for reducing the number of dimensions in our dataset from 3 to 2.
 This involves a series of 5 steps as listed below: